 - Please note, we take a firm stance on ticket touting and we take ticketing fraud very seriously.
 The law permits us to refuse a request to exercise your rights where we believe permitting you to exercise your rights may prejudice the prevention or detection of crime or the apprehension or prosecution of offenders.

-- Right to request the correction of inaccurate personal data: You may request the correction of inaccurate personal data.
-In most instances this can also be done through the "my account" section.
+- Right to request the correction of inaccurate personal data: You may request the correction of inaccurate personal data held and controlled by Tixel.
+In most instances this can also be done through the "my account" section (though note, any errors held or made by Spotify, Facebook and others will be the responsibility of those third parties, whom you should contact directly to request corrections).

 - Right to ask us not to use your personal data for direct marketing purposes: This can be done through the communication preferences part of "my account" or by clicking the "unsubscribe" link on marketing communication.